 - In Our Little Adventure, Angelika receives this from Candesco the Nemurik Cleric in order to cheat her way back to Level 8.
 She got what she wanted, but she ended up getting skewered repeatedly and nearly boiled to death during these fights.

 - Hilariously subverted in One-Punch Man: Everyone thinks Saitama went through this to get his ridiculous power, but his training of "100 push-ups, 100 sit-ups, 100 squats, and 10km running EVERY SINGLE DAY!!!", while tough, is severely underwhelming for all that hear it.
+Genos even states that for all the gravitas Saitama gives it, that's just standard strength training.

 - The RPG Fanatic: At the end of the Castlevania: Curse of Darkness review the Student Sword forces the Fanatic to fight zombies as part of his ongoing "hero training".